mana/manasource-doc/scripting.md

 ---
 {% include toc.md %}

-The the Mana server uses the scripting language LUA for scripting.
+The Mana server uses the scripting language LUA for scripting.
 This is a list of the script commands currently implemented in addition to the [standard lua statements and functions](http://www.lua.org/manual/5.1/).